canonical/ubuntu-cloud-docs/google/google-explanation/gce-image-retention-policy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ubuntu cloud images have a concept of "daily" and "release" images.
 In a nutshell, daily images are untested builds with cutting edge features and package versions.
 Release images are tested and therefore benefit from Canonical's in-life support.
-See how to list both "daily" and "release" images here: :doc:`find-ubuntu-images`.
+See how to list both "daily" and "release" images here: :doc:`../google-how-to/gce/find-ubuntu-images`.

 Older daily and release images are subject to a retention policy.
 The policy can be summarised as follows: